CogStack/CogStack-NiFi/deploy/WORKFLOWS.md

 In the workflow examples, the following services are used:
 - `samples-db` - storing the example input data,
 - `nifi` - the actual Apache NiFi data pipeline engine with user interface,
-- `elasticsearch-1` - for storing the resulting documents data,
+- `elasticsearch-1` - for storing the resulting documents and annotations data,
 - `tika-service` - extraction of text from binary documents,
 - `nlp-medcat-medmen` - an example NLP application for extracting annotations from free-text.

-To deploy the above services, one can type:
+To deploy the above services, one can type in the `deploy` directory:
 ```
 make start-data-infra
 make start-nlp-medcat